afkstevie/afkstevie/README.md

 - 🕹️ **Product Lead** at daffokid. & **Lead Producer** at Know Buddy Games
 - 🏦 Previously **Project Management Co-Op at CIBC**
-- 🎨 **Graphic Designer** for Universal Creative (yes, that Universal)
 - 🌱 Currently learning to **vibe code** — Python, JavaScript, HTML/CSS
-- 🤝 **Women in Games Ambassador**
-- 📍 Based in Toronto, Canada

-> *"The future of gaming at Toronto Metropolitan University is brighter than ever, and this is just the beginning."*

 ---